ionic-team/ionic-docs/docs/react/testing/unit-testing/setup.md

 # Unit Testing Setup

 Ionic requires a few additional steps to set up unit tests.
+If you are using an Ionic starter project, these steps have already been completed for you.

 ### Install React Testing Library